mattst/sublime-swap-boolean-polarity/README.md

 ## Sublime Text Plugin - Swap Boolean Polarity

-This is a Sublime Text plugin which swaps the polarity of boolean values of any text which the current selection or selections are on.
+Swap Boolean Polarity is a Sublime Text plugin which swaps the polarity of boolean values of any text which the current selection or selections are on.

 The values TRUE/True/true are translated to FALSE/False/false and visa-versa.
 The letter case (UPPER/Title/lower) used by each boolean value is preserved.
 Any